Nero2201/LaserPointer/README.md

 # Pen LaserPointer for OneNote
 Simple LaserPointer Emulation using Surface-like Pen

-<b>Disclaimer:</b> this is the first version and still has stomme bugs.
+<b>Disclaimer:</b> this is the first version and still has some bugs.

 ## Table Of Contents